kemitchell/saas-package/base.md

 - **Special Data Regulations** means laws and regulations that impose special requirements on the collection, storage, processing, or transmission of particular kinds of data about individuals.
 The Gramm-Leach-Bliley Act, Health Insurance Portability and Accountability Act, Children's Online Privacy Protection Act, and Fair Credit Reporting Act are some _Special Data Regulations_.
 Laws that apply to data just because they may identify specific individuals are not _Special Data Regulations_.

-- **Standard License** means a nonexclusive license during the term of the agreement, without rights to sublicense, that is conditional on payment of all _Fees_ as required by this agreement and limited by the _Use Limits_.
+- **Standard License** means a nonexclusive license during the term of the agreement, without rights to sublicense, that is conditional on payment of all fees as required by this agreement and limited by the _Use Limits_.

 - **Use of the Service at Customer's Own Risk** means: